 All the top government universities and private institutions offer these undergraduate courses that form the base of an MBA degree.

 Some of the colleges well known for their BBA/BMS courses are Christ University, Bangalore, Wilson College, Mumbai, Madras Christian College, Chennai, Narsee Monjee Institute of Management Studies, Mumbai, Shaheed Sukhdev College of Business Studies, Mumbai, St Xavier’s College, Mumbai, St Xavier’s College, Kolkata, MS Ramaiah College of Arts, Science & Commerce, Bangalore, Lala Lajpatrai College of Commerce and Economics, Mumbai, Loyola College, Chennai, KJ Somaiya College of Arts and Commerce, Mumbai, Scottish Church College, Kolkata, Mount Carmel College, Bangalore, Sydenham College of Commerce and Economics, Mumbai and Women’s Christian College, Chennai.

-Admission to BBA courses in most of the colleges is done based on performance in entrance exam and personal interview.
-While, some institutes accept scores of centralized entrance exam like AIMA UGAT, others conduct their own entrance exam.
+Admission to BBA courses in most of the colleges is done based on performance in the entrance exam and personal interview.
+While some institutes accept scores of centralized entrance exams like AIMA UGAT, others conduct their own entrance exam.

 |Synonyms and Antonyms||Rearrangement of Words||Close Test|